Spasticity is a motor disorder marked by a velocity-dependent increase in muscle tone or tonic stretch reflexes associated with hypertonia.

 When considering treatment for spasticity, the clinician must take into account the etiology of the spasticity, the timing of onset, medical comorbidities, the patient’s support system, and the overall goals of management.
 As with other conditions, treatment options follow a stepwise approach, starting with more conservative routes and extending to more invasive surgical procedures.
 One of the initial treatment approaches involves identifying and avoiding noxious stimuli, such as infection, pain, DVT, heterotopic ossification, pressure ulcers, urinary retention or stones, and ingrown toenails.
 Next, it is crucial to implement physical modalities and therapeutics, such as stretching, splinting, serial casting, heat and cold modalities, direct tendon pressure, functional electrical stimulation, vibration, and biofeedback.
 Pharmacotherapy offers several options currently approved by the Food and Drug Administration (FDA).
 These include baclofen, tizanidine, dantrolene, and diazepam.
 These systemic medications may provide relief in cases of mild to moderate spasticity, and have their best effects in spasticity secondary to SCI or MS. Though these agents may reduce tone and decrease pain, they have not been shown to improve function significantly.

-Baclofen: This functions as a gamma-aminobutyric acid (GABA) agonist at GABA receptors, thereby increasing the overall inhibitory effects within the reflex pathway.
+Baclofen: This functions as gamma-aminobutyric acid (GABA) agonist at GABA receptors, thereby increasing the overall inhibitory effects within the reflex pathway.
 By activating presynaptic GABA receptors, the influx of calcium is reduced, suppressing the release of excitatory neurotransmitters from the presynaptic axon.
-Activation of postsynaptic GABA receptors increases potassium egress and maintains membrane polarization, making it more difficult to depolarize the postsynaptic cell and decreasing the effect of any excitatory neurotransmitters released from presynaptic axon.
+Activation of postsynaptic GABA receptors increases potassium egress and maintains membrane polarization, making it more difficult to depolarize the postsynaptic cell and decreasing the effect of any excitatory neurotransmitters released from the presynaptic axon.
 As a result, this decrease in neuron excitability also decreases input to muscle fibers as well as muscle spindle sensitivity.
 Side effects of baclofen include sedation and drowsiness, to which the patient may develop tolerance with time.
 Baclofen may also lower the seizure threshold and cause muscle weakness, gastrointestinal symptoms, tremors, insomnia, and confusion.
 Baclofen is the drug of choice for spinal forms of spasticity and MS and also is used for TBI-induced spasticity.
 Sudden withdrawal of baclofen can lead to seizures, hallucinations, rebound spasticity with associated fever, renal failure, and death.
-Thus, discontinuation of baclofen requires a slow taper.
-Baclofen is renally metabolized, so in patients with the underlying renal disease, it must be renally dosed.
+Thus, the discontinuation of baclofen requires a slow taper.
+Baclofen has renal metabolism, so in patients with the underlying renal disease, the dosage must be adjusted accordingly.
 If changing to intrathecal baclofen from oral, there may be an association with withdrawal, as the cerebral concentration is relatively low compared to oral use.
 Baclofen also poses a theoretical interference with recovery after TBI.
-Dosing typically starts at 5 mg two or three times a day, and may be increased by 5 mg every 3 to 5 days, up to 80 mg/day, the FDA-recommended maximum dose.
+Dosing typically starts at 5 mg two or three times a day, and maybe increased by 5 mg every 3 to 5 days, up to 80 mg/day, the FDA-recommended maximum dose.
 However, higher doses have been reported to be tolerated just as well.